bmaupin/mini-civ-5/README.md

 ## Known issues

+#### Potential gameplay issues

 The map sizes in this mod are so small that they may negatively impact gameplay.
 Testing of the map sizes is ongoing.

+#### Not all maps are smaller

+This mod doesn't make changes to individual maps, only the global map sizes.
+Maps that override the global map sizes are unaffected by this mod.
+This includes all of the maps for a specific location (Earth, Europe, South America, etc.) as well as:

+- Amazon
+- Boreal
+- Continents Plus
+- Donut
+- Four Corners
+- Frontier
+- Great Plains
+- Hemispheres
+- Highlands
+- Ice Age
+- Inland Sea
+- Lakes
+- Large Islands
+- North vs South
+- Oval
+- Pangaea Plus
+- Ring
+- Skirmish
+- Terra
+- Tilted Axis
+- West vs East

 ## Manual installation